sergiocollado/potpourri/notes_on_other_topics/Notes_on_Electrostatics.md

 ### Conductor materials

-The electric charges, can move fairly easily in the material, that means that they will distribute themselves evenly.
-Due the fact that electric charges with the same sign repusle each other, in a given charged body, its electric charges will place themselves in it's outer surface, as result of repelling each other, and being in its out-most surface is the placement in which the charges are most distanced one of each other.
+In Conductor materials the unions or bonds between atoms are such that they share electrons.
+Due to this the electric charges, can move fairly easily in the material, that means that they will distribute themselves evenly in the material.

+Due to the fact that electric charges with the same sign repulse each other, in a given charged body, its electric charges will place themselves in it's outer surface, as result of repelling each other, and being in its out-most surface is the placement in which the charges are most distanced one of each other.

 ### Non-conductor materials

-The electric charges, can not easily move in the material, as consecuence the electric charges will tend to be concentrated on a point or small region (due its lack of movement).
+In non-conductor materials, the electrons are tightly bond to their nucleus.
+As such, the electric charges, can not easily move in the material, as consecuence, the electric charges will tend to be concentrated on a point or small region (due its lack of movement).

 Electrostatics are govern by _**Coulomb's Law**_ that enunciates as folows: